EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-The device loss of trainable $\bm{w}_c$ (orange dash line) and frozen $\bm{w}_c^*$ (blue dash line) is also shown in Figure~\ref{figure:pre_trained_loss}.
-It is observed that the device-side loss of $\bm{w}_c$ is significantly lower than $\bm{w}_c^*$ (0.67 and 0.88, respectively).
-However, the lower device loss of trainable $\bm{w}_c$ does not improve the training of the server-side model.
-We conjecture that the device loss generated by local auxiliary network is not a good criterion for the training performance of server-side models.
-Given above observations, \ActionFed freezes the device-side weights when pre-trained initialization is adopted.
+The results suggest that training the device-side model can indeed significantly improve the accuracy of the device-side model, but it does not necessarily improve the accuracy of the server-side model and may even degrade the accuracy of the server-side model.
+However, the accuracy of the server-side model is what we ultimately aim to achieve.
+It is thus inferred that local training on the device-side model is not required for improving the accuracy performance of server-side model.
+We conjecture that the local error signals generated by the local auxiliary network are not optimal for the training performance of server-side models.
+Given the above observations, \mytitle freezes the device-side weights when pre-trained initialization is adopted.